 - Examples of perceived victimhood are: a) being cut off in traffic b) not being invited to a party c) not enough time to do what you would like

-- Examples of real anger are: a) being physically assaulted and robbed b) vicious gossip c) wrongfully imprisoned
+- Examples really being victimized are: a) being physically assaulted and robbed b) vicious gossip c) wrongfully imprisoned d) being bullied

-Finally understand the devastating effects of chronic pain and anger on your immediate family.
+Finally, understand the devastating effects of chronic pain and anger on your immediate family.
+They ofter become the targets of frustration.
 You would do anything for them and you also need their support.
-Why would you continue to allow pain to rule your life?
-Pain = Anger = Abuse
+They are the last people you would want exposed to your anger.
+Protect your family from your pain